simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 Production Line commands

 __PROD__
-_Optional parameter: base ID_
+_Mandatory parameter: base ID_
-By itself shows an overview of all Production Lines your company owns.
-Followed by a base ID, it shows the Production Lines in a specific base.
+Shows the Production Lines in a specific base.
 Accessible via the “Production” button in a concrete BS window.
 Each Production Line may consist of one or more buildings of the same type.

 __PRODQ__
 _Mandatory parameter: Production Line ID_